bestwebsoft/Job-board-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.5 - 09.04.2015 =
+* Bugfix : A permalinks error when using the vacancy page as blog main page was fixed
+* Bugfix : Incorrect style frontend sorting form was fixed.
+* Bugfix : Fixed position for job-board posts is removed.

 = V1.0.4 - 26.02.2015 =
 * Bugfix : Incorrect style linking was fixed.
 * Update : We changed all deprecated functions in WordPress 4.1.1.